GeertHuls/AkkaNetClustering/README.md

 ## Purpose

-Once the lighthouse project is up and running, you can start multiple instances of the the api app, which is the core of the project, being scaling out.
+Once the lighthouse project is up and running, you can start multiple instances of the the api, statefull and stateless apps.
+This is the core of the project, being able scale out.
 Only start one instance of the client, it will round robin the login events around all running api nodes.
 The video played events are broadcasted.

 The SampleActorSystem is less relevant since it only show how to connect to the lighthouse seed node.